How to Handle Self-Doubt in the Midst of Change

 This is the stage where self-doubt thrives, mistakes abound, and we feel disoriented and inept.

-There’s no neural programming established for what you’re trying to do: things feel really hard!
+There’s no neural programming established in your brain for what you’re trying to do: things feel really hard!

 You may be tempted to give up on yourself, struggle to discern a wise intuitive path forward - or be shocked by the contrast between the breezy and wonderful path you wandered in your imagination and the painful reality-check you’re now experiencing.